 The Nathan reusable cup is not a water bottle.
 You run with it empty and it can be folded or tucked into a pocket or waistband.
 It is super lightweight, so you can hardly tell its there when running.
 When an aid station comes up, you pull it out, fill it up in stride, drink it until you are done, then it collapses back down.
 Easy.

 The other real bonus, is that you can sip water way past the aid station, instead of having to drink the entire cup right away in order to get it in the trash can.
 You can drink as you need, and you don’t get that big hit to your stomach.

 It's been a success

 Past race experience has shown us that the cup free system is very favorable among our runners.
-Aid stations were well organized so there was no wait to fill up, the hydrapouch is light and in no way cumbersome, and the course remained clean.
+We keep aid stations well-stocked so there is no wait to fill up, the reusable cup is light and in no way cumbersome, and the course remains clean.
 83% of runners found the experience completely satisfactory.
-When we cleaned up after our inaugural race at Zion, all the trash we found was 6 Goo packets.